Academic Policies at Western Baptist Bible College

 THIRD YEAR (Junior) (65 to 97 semester hours)

 FOURTH YEAR (Senior) (98 to 120 semester hours)

 Students with 5 hours less than the number required for a certain year, except those entering the fourth year, may be considered in that year for class organization purposes, etc.

 SPECIAL STUDENTS ARE those NOT pursuing a prescribed course of study or working

-AUDITING STUDENTS are those students who are permitted to sit in on classes but are not allowed to take part in class discussion, or take examinations, or receive credit.
+AUDITING STUDENTS are those students who are permitted to sit in on classes but are not allowed to take part in class discussions, take examinations, or receive credit.

 PART-TIME STUDENT – Students who are enrolled in less than twelve (12) semester hours in

-SCHEDULE OF CLASSES-Class schedules are published each semester.
+SCHEDULE OF CLASSES-Class schedules is published each semester.
 Each class meets for a period of ninety (90) minutes.
 Classes meet Monday through Friday from 6:00 p.m. to 9:00 p.m.
-Usually a class meets as many times a week as the class carries hours.
+Usually; a class meets as many times a week as the class carries hours.
 (See listed exceptions).

 A student is allowed as many absences without penalty in a course as the course has credit hours.
-The maximum number of properly excused absences a student may have in a course, without loss of grade points, in any given semester, is two times the number of credit hours of the course, For each absence above the number allowed, one-half grade point will be deducted from the student’s total accumulation of grade points.
+The maximum number of properly excused absences a student may have in a course, without loss of grade points, in any given semester is two times the number of credit hours of the course.
+For each absence above the number allowed, one-half of grade points will be deducted from the student's total accumulation of grade points.
 Unexcused absences beyond the total credit hours of a course will be subject to this same grade point deduction.
-When the total number of absences equals four times the number of credit hours for a course, regardless of the reason, the student is automatically dropped from the course and a failure recorded.
+When the total number of absences equals four times the number of credit hours for a course, regardless of the reason, the student is automatically dropped from the course, and a failure is recorded.

-Three tardiness’s constitute one absence.
-If later than twenty minutes, student will be considered Unexcused absence from any class the day immediately preceding or following a scheduled vacation shall be penalized with a double absence.
+Three tardinesses constitute one absence.
+If later than twenty minutes, the student will be considered Unexcused absence from any class the day immediately preceding or following a scheduled vacation and shall be penalized with a double absence.